zsdonghao/lego-zoo/README.md

 After that, open LXF file in LDD, click `Tool box` --> `generate building guide(ctrl+M)`, and then `View` --> `building guide mode(F7)`.

+In building guide mode, you can download the instruction in html format, and open in browser.
+In the browser, you can further save the instruction into PDF.

 # Build it!

 To buy the bricks, you can visit [bricklink](https://bricklink.com) and [rebrickable](https://rebrickable.com).